 We will do multiple tick checks throughout each day of camp and will provide private, well-lit spaces with mirrors.
 If a camper has an embedded tick, medically trained staff will take out the tick.
-We will call parents in the event of an embedded tick, and discuss follow-up options at that time.
+We will call parents in the event of an embedded engorged tick and discuss follow-up options at that time.
+All embedded ticks that were taken off the camper during camp will be kept by the Camp Nurse for the parents to take at pick-up.